Aurelian-C/React-Summary_App/src/markdowns/10_React_custom_Hooks/Reusing_logic_with_Custom_Hooks.md

 At the end of the function, return `isOnline`.
 This lets your components read that value.
 Now when you switching the network on and off updates both components.

-Now your components don’t have as much repetitive logic. ==More importantly, the code inside them describes **what they want to do** (use the online status!) rather than **how to do it** (by subscribing to the browser events).== When you extract logic into custom Hooks, you can hide the gnarly details of how you deal with some external system or a browser API.
+==Now your components don’t have as much _repetitive logic_.
+More importantly, the code inside them describes **what they want to do** (use the online status!) rather than **how to do it** (by subscribing to the browser events).== When you extract logic into custom Hooks, you can hide the gnarly details of how you deal with some external system or a browser API.
 The code of your components expresses your intent, not the implementation.

 > #### Hook names always start with `use`
 >